-With today’s unveiling of its first redesigned Chevrolet Silverado full-sized pickup since 2006, GM aims to take Ford Motor Co. head-on with new trucks that could help boost its share price (GM), encouraging the U.S. government to sell its stake.
+With today’s unveiling of its first redesigned Chevrolet Silverado full-sized pickup since 2006, GM aims to take Ford Motor Co. head-on with new trucks that could help boost its share price (GM:US), encouraging the U.S. government to sell its stake.

 GM’s Silverado and GMC Sierra pickups are mechanically similar models that combined to make up 23 percent of the Detroit-based automaker’s U.S. sales last year.
-The trucks generated an estimated 16 percent of the company’s global earnings (GM) before interest and taxes this year and the redesigned versions could boost Ebit by more than $1 billion in 2013, according to a Citigroup Inc. estimate.
+The trucks generated an estimated 16 percent of the company’s global earnings (GM:US) before interest and taxes this year and the redesigned versions could boost Ebit by more than $1 billion in 2013, according to a Citigroup Inc. estimate.

 Even with the recent cloud of high existing truck inventories, the new models hold the promise of giving GM’s investors, the U.S. government included, a long awaited boost.